mesa-dot-dev/miniwiki-interview/README.md

 You _could_ just concatenate the whole codebase into a string and pass that into the llm with the user message.
 That _will_ work with this codebase but we don't want to do that.

-### Question 1

-What is the obvious limitation to this approach?

 Given that we don't want to stick the whole codebase into 1 LLM call, ou could give it tools like bash to read files and explore the code but then every time you ask a new question it'll have to do a bunch of exploratory work to look things up.

 Instead, we want to build a simple RAG system instead that can retrieve the relevant files for any given user message from the codebase in 1 distinct step and pass those files to the final LLM call with the user message so that it has the context it needs to answer the question.

+### Question 1

+What's the obvious limitation of passing in the whole codebase into the prompt?

 ### Constraints